Dental Assisting — What I’ve Learned

-Some of the most important lessons a young professional will learn will come from veterans in your field.
-In dental assisting that is no different.
-Learning office procedures, adapting your work style to fit the dentist’s needs, and adjusting to the needs of the individual patient are often something young dental assistants struggle with.
+Dental assisting will teach you some important lessons.
+Learning office procedures, adapting your work style to fit the dentist’s needs, and adjusting to the needs of the individual patient is often something young dental assistants struggle with.

 Here are her top pieces of advice: